mattermost/docs/source/administration/config-settings.rst

 Enable Local Mode Socket Location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The path for the socket that the server will create for mmctl to connect and communicate through local mode.
-When connecting with mmctl through local mode, you will be required to specify not only the ``--local flag``, but the ``--local-socket-path`` ``/PATH/TO/SOCKET`` as well.
+If the default value for this key is changed, you will need to point mmctl to the new socket path when in local mode, using the ``--local-socket-path /new/path/to/socket`` flag in addition to the ``--local`` flag.

 If nothing is specified, the default path that both the server and mmctl assumes is ``/var/tmp/mattermost_local.socket``.